R3DRUN3/github-content-sync/README.md

 You can run this utility in many ways:

 ### As an Executable
-Download the latest version and run it:
+Download the [release](https://github.com/R3DRUN3/github-content-sync/releases/) that you want and run it:

 ```shell